srlearn/srlearn/.github/CONTRIBUTING.md

-# boostsrl-python-package Contributing Guidelines
+# boostsrl Contributing Guidelines

 Our goal is to make BoostSRL more accessible to the Python community by creating general-purpose wrappers for the existing software.
 Any suggestions or contributions which further this goal are welcome.

 ## Code of Conduct

 We have adopted the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 Please read, follow, and report any incidents which violate this.

 ## Submitting Issues (bugs and new features):

 We use GitHub issues for tracking all bugs and feature requests; feel free to open an issue if you have found a bug or wish to see a feature implemented.

 It is recommended to check that your issue complies with the following guidelines